notsag-dev/htb-haircut/README.md

 /exposed.php (Status: 200)
 ```

-The page `/exposed.php` has a text input, and when passing a URL it apparently curls it in the back-end and displays on screen the result.
+The page `/exposed.php` has a text input, and when passing a URL it apparently curls it in the back-end and displays the result on screen.
 I tried to inject some commands but some symbols/keywords were blocked by the back-end e.g. &, ;, |, python and nc.
 Curl flags were not blocked, though.

 ## Exploitation
 Checking the man page of `curl`, I thought that by using curl's request body (-d) it could be possible to transmit arbitrary info to a listener.
 By leveraging backticks, it could be possible to pass the result of a command execution to the listener.
 Neat!